Andreessen Horowitz could make the carbon offset API Patch its latest climate bet – TechCrunch

 Such an investment would be a win for Patch, which could benefit from Andreessen Horowitz’s marketing muscle in a space that’s becoming increasingly crowded.
 And, if the deal goes through, it could be an indicator of more to come from one of the venture industry’s most (socially) active investors.

-Companies like Pachama, Cloverly, Carbon Interface, and Cooler.dev all have similar API offerings, but the market for these types of services will likely expand as more companies try to do the least amount of work possible to become carbon neutral through offsetting.
+Companies like Pachama, Cloverly, Carbon Interface and Cooler.dev all have similar API offerings, but the market for these types of services will likely expand as more companies try to do the least amount of work possible to become carbon neutral through offsetting.
 A growing market could generate space for more than one venture-backed winner.

 Neither Patch’s co-founders nor Andreessen Horowitz responded to a request for comment about the funding.